jenkins-infra/update-center2/README.md

 you can try to use the appassembler plugin as described below.
 The exec:java plugin won't work.

     # to generate the files in a standard layout
-    # warning this may take quite a bit of time!
+    # warning this may take quite a bit of time, so you might want to add the -maxPlugins 1 option
     mvn package appassembler:assemble
     sh target/appassembler/bin/app -id com.example.jenkins -www www